Bitcoin’s Value Lies in Blockchain Technology

 Bigger Than Bitcoin

-Bitcoin’s market cap now stands at $350 billion.
+Bitcoin’s market cap now stands at $1.1 trillion.
 But blockchain’s potential is larger by severalfold.

 The global logistics and supply chain industry is merely the first wave of uses.